DamoM73/space-rescue-tutorials/03_gameframe.md

 ---
 ```

-First is the yellow **SPACE RESCUE** folder.
-This is called the **root** folder and it contains everything.
+The yellow **SPACE RESCUE** folder is the **root** folder.
+It contains everything for the project.

-The next folder is the green **.venv** folder.
-This folder contains the files for your virtual environment.
-Visual Studio Code created this when you made your virtual environment.
+The green **.venv** folder stores your virtual environment files.
+This was created by Visual Studio Code when you set up the environment.

-The rest of the files and folders are part of our GameFrame framework.
-All the GameFrame folders (root, GameFrame, Images, Objects, Rooms and Sounds) have a **`notes.md`** file.
-These file contain the documentation relevant for that specific folder.
-The entire documentation can be found on the [GameFrame API](./documentation.md) page.
+All the remaining folders and files belong to the GameFrame framework.
+Each GameFrame folder (root, GameFrame, Images, Objects, Rooms, and Sounds) includes a **`notes.md`** file.
+These files contain documentation for that specific folder.
+The full documentation is available on the **[GameFrame API](./documentation.md)** page.

-Next is the red **GameFrame** folder.
-This folder is the engine behind GameFrame.
-It has many files which hold most of the code.
-The only file you need to be concerned about is the **`Globals.py`** file.
-This file contain the variables that are applicable to the entire program.
+The red **GameFrame** folder is the engine of the framework.
+It contains most of the core code.
+The main file you need to know is **`Globals.py`**, which stores variables used across the entire program.

-The blue **Images** and **Sounds** folders contain all the images and sounds that your game uses.
-They have pre-populated with the assets we need for Space Rescue, but if you want to add more, or if you are using GameFrame for other projects, then this is where the files should go.
+The blue **Images** and **Sounds** folders store all the assets used in the game.
+They already include the files needed for Space Rescue.
+If you want to add your own images or sounds, place them in these folders.

 The purple **Objects** and **Rooms** folders are where you will write most of your code.
-Your object and room classes will go into these folders in new files.
-For example, we will be creating a `Ship.py` file that contains our `Ship` class in the **Objects** folder.
+This is where you create your own classes.
+For example, you will create a file called `Ship.py` that contains the `Ship` class inside the **Objects** folder.

-Notice that both of the purple folder have a **`__init__.py`** file.
-This is very important.
-Since our GameFrame files are spread across various folders, we need to link them all together.
-This is done using the `__init__.py` files.
-This means that when you create a new file and class you need to link it to the rest of GameFrame using the `__init__.py` files.
-Going back to our previous ship example, we would need to add the following line to the `__init__.py` in the **Objects** folder:
+Both of these folders also contain a **`__init__.py`** file.
+This file is important because it connects all parts of the program together.
+When you create a new file and class, you must add it to the **`__init__.py`** file so GameFrame can find and use it.

 ``` python
 from Objects.Ship import Ship
 ```

-The last file of note is the **MainController.py** in the root folder.
-This is the file that you run to start the program.
+The final important file is **MainController.py** in the root folder.

+This is the file you run to start the game.